 Head of Scholarly Communications at Appalachian State University

-Agnes is Head of Scholarly Communications for Appalachian State University, with work involving copyright, intellectual property, open access, and digital humanities.
+Agnes Gambill is Head of Scholarly Communications for Appalachian State University.
+Her work involves matters pertaining to copyright, intellectual property, open access, open educational resources, scholarly publishing, and digital humanities.

 Aizul Ortega